paulyin2001/loc8r/README.md

 #### Hard bugs I faced and learn how to resolve:
 1. Mongoose subdoc find id is not working
-	Solution: check out the JSON again and the id should be writTen as "_id" and not just "id"
+  * Solution: check out the JSON again and the id should be written as "_id" and not just "id"